Vlad-404/building-a-skyline/README.md

  * Advanced section
  * Pro section and
  * Navbar - for easier navigation

- I decided to go with one scrollable page because I wanted to tease the visitor to peek into next section, and continue discovering the page.This way, they will easily find their skill level and be able to find what they need.

- Colours used on this page corespond with in-game colours for residential, commercial and industrial zones, which all of the players are familiar with.

-Fonts selected for this page are:

-1. [Kanit](https://fonts.google.com/specimen/Kanit) - for h1 and h2 titles
-2. [Lato](https://fonts.google.com/specimen/Lato) - for smaller titles and bolds
-3. [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro) - for paragraphs and general
-4. Sans serif - as a default font if above fonts fail to load

-I've used them because of all the fonts I looked, these looked like a technical letter the most, which is associated with architecture and urbanism.
-Games logo font, Pricedown, was a payed font for web embedding, so I was looking for something that doesn't require monetisation.

-### Existing Features

 Each section is dedicated to users with different level of knowledge while the pro section might be usefull to even professionals such as city planners.
 Accordingly to these sections, each interest group has links that they can benefit from: